zeronetworks/cornershot/README.md

 # How CornerShot Works?

 CornerShot relies on various, well documented, standard Remote Procedure Call (RPC) methods that are used by various Microsoft services.
-By using methods that only require an authenticated account in the domain, CornerShot is able to trigger network traffic from a destination host to a target.
+By using methods that only require an authenticated account in the domain, CornerShot is able to trigger network traffic from a carrier host to a target.

 CornerShot is able to determine the remote's port state by measuring the time an RPC call took, and using different error codes for each RPC method.